Install Node.js, npm, and VS Code

 brew install node

-However, I highly recommend you install specific major versions of Node.js as a matter of practice, since it forces you to be aware of exactly what version you’re installing.
+However, I highly recommend you install specific major versions of Node.js as a matter of practice, because it forces you to be aware of exactly what version you’re installing.
 If the specific major version you install happens to be the current version, then Homebrew will link it for you automatically (meaning, it will create symbolic links to

 npm in your